 You can learn a lot about the VA rating you’ve received by carefully reviewing the VA Rating Decision letter.
 Check the letter to see if you have any future examinations, read the VA explanation of the determination it has made on your case, and be sure to double check the letter for a section featuring a check box indicating that your VA rating is “Permanent and Total.”
 Call the VA directly at 1-800-827-1000 if you have trouble understanding the VA award letter.

 A Surviving Spouse May Be Entitled To Certain VA Benefits If The Veteran Dies

-Married veterans with 100% permanent total disability ratings should know that their spouses should apply for VA Dependency and Indemnity Compensation (DIC) benefits before the death of the veteran.
+Surviving spouses who were married to veterans with 100% total disability ratings are permitted to apply for VA Dependency and Indemnity Compensation (DIC) after the death of the veteran.